CISecurity/oval-governance-update/README.md

 There are three major roles to be played in this process, beyond the community at large.
 These are:

-* [Leadership Board](https://github.com/CISecurity/oval-governance-update/blob/master/process_artifacts/roles-and-responsibilities-bod.md): Steers the OVAL mission and use cases, assists (when needed) with consensus calls, and is instrumental in updating design principles.
+* [Leadership Board](https://github.com/CISecurity/oval-governance-update/blob/master/process_artifacts/roles-and-responsibilities-bod.md): Steers the OVAL mission and use cases, assists (when needed) with consensus calls, is instrumental in updating design principles, and is responsible for selecting the Official Release(s).
 * [Sponsor](https://github.com/CISecurity/oval-governance-update/blob/master/process_artifacts/roles-and-responsibilities-sponsor.md): Mainly handles logistics for managing OVAL resources, managing area supervisor appointments, operating the OVAL Repository, and so on.
 * [Area Supervisors](https://github.com/CISecurity/oval-governance-update/blob/master/process_artifacts/roles-and-responsibilities-area-supervisor.md): Responsible for specific areas concerned with OVAL, as segmented [here](https://github.com/CISecurity/oval-governance-update/blob/master/process_artifacts/areas-of-responsibility.md).
+* Community At Large: Responsible for maintaining OVAL and these governance processes by creating issues, reviewing issues, creating change proposals, collaborating on change proposals, reviewing change proposals and generally contributing to this consensus-driven process.

 ### Process Details
 #### Create GitHub Issue
-Anyone can create a GitHub Issue for the OVAL Language.
+Anyone can create a GitHub Issue describing a problem with or opportunity to improve the OVAL Language.
 Those submitting an issue should follow the [issue instructions](https://github.com/CISecurity/oval-governance-update/blob/master/process_artifacts/issue_instructions.md).
 After an issue is submitted, there's at least a seven day comment period, during which time the issue may be resolved.
 If the issue is not resolved, then someone (the issue submitter or a third party) may submit a first proposal to resolve the issue by modifying the OVAL language.

 #### First Proposal
 Creating the first proposal in response to an unresolved issue requires knowledge of the following process artifacts: